oneminch/Notes/React.md

 ```

 - Any errors thrown from `<SomeChildComponent />` are caught and handled by the `<ErrorBoundary>` component.
+## React Best Practices

+- Never define a component inside another component.
+    - Every component should be defined at the top level in a file.
 ## Further

+### Books 📚

+- Learning React (Alex Banks)
 ### Learn 🧠

 - [React: The Complete Course - Udemy](https://www.udemy.com/course/react-the-complete-guide-incl-redux/)